 Nicole and Jeff had spent significant time developing their idea from inside the apparel industry.
 They understood manufacturing and factories, but knew that remanufacturing apparel is very different than initializing the creation of apparel.
 While the Renewal workshop was raising funds on IndiGoGo, they knew they would need assistance to build the facility that would house the repair and cleaning equipment needed for their business to be successful.

-Jeff and Nicole turned to Oregon Best to help subsidize the incredible costs of outfitting a manufacturing facility.
+OMEP contractor David McFeeters-Krone of Intellectual Assets was contacted by Jeff and Nicole seeking assistance.
+He brought them simultaneously into OMEP and Oregon Best to help subsidize the incredible costs of outfitting a manufacturing facility.
 After locating a space in the Cascade Locks overlooking the scenic Columbia River and strategically connected to the Port, The Renewal Workshop needed assistance setting up their factory.
 This included placing equipment, reconfiguring the existing layout, and setting up for lean manufacturing.

 OMEP developed a comprehensive facility and material flow study, using various tools such as Value Stream Mapping.
 Through a detailed CAD layout, OMEP addressed all the aspects of preparing the facility for efficient and lean manufacturing.
 The proactive stance of The Renewal Workshop and the support of Oregon Best allowed OMEP to gear them up for success.

-With the assistance of OMEP and Oregon Best, the Renewal Workshop has been set up for success by thinking through operations and process flow, to get off ground very quickly.
-In 9 months The Renewal Workshop has gone from idea to a producing factory!
-They have already begun renewing garments, and have only had their space for 5 months.
-Oregon should be proud to welcome The Renewal Workshop as a contributing environmentally friendly business that adds jobs to Columbia Gorge area!
+With the assistance of OMEP and Oregon Best, the Renewal Workshop has been set up for success by thinking through operations and process flow, to get off the ground very quickly.
+In 9 months The Renewal Workshop went from idea to a producing factory.
+Recently, The Renewal Workshop has expanded their 7,500 sqft facility to include the rest of their building space.
+Additionally, they utilize a new building next to their existing facility for a total square footage of 13,500 sqft.

 The Renewal Workshop team is incredibly grateful for the time and attention the team at OMEP gave us throughout the process.
 We were able to expedite the launch of our company because of their expertise specific to manufacturing.